Feeling lucky? Try a hand at Blackjack during Night at the Races - NewsBreak

 You could also give back in another way.
 The United Way of the Upper Ohio Valley is teaming up with the law firm Bordas and Bordas for the “Match Madness” event.
 Bordas and Bordas will be matching any donation in March.

-To donate, go to www.UnitedWayUOV.org/give.Copyright 2022 Nexstar Media Inc. All rights reserved.
+To donate, go to UnitedWayUOV.org/give .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WTRF.